Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 Sometimes there is more than but a brief moment.
 For example, an army forming formation before a battle; hunters tracking a beast before the confrontation; a chase before interrogating a subject.
 For these occasions, introduce a prelude before the actual gauntlet.

 During a prelude, all teams test to [Gain an Advantage](#gaining-an-advantage).
-If it would not make sense to gain that advantage through a contest, set the difficulty based on an environmental trait and resolve it as a simple test.
+If it would not make sense to gain that advantage through a contest, set the difficulty based on an environmental trait and resolve it as a challenge.